 Site Administrator – Alex

+Email: Alex_SiteAdmin

 Alex’s job is to evaluate technologies that can reduce the burden of managing an on-premise network and reduce costs for management.
 Alex has been evaluating Azure for some time, but has struggled to configure the services that he needs to meet Han’s compliance requirements.
 Alex has just selected the Azure Blueprint for Healthcare to deploy a compliance-ready healthcare solution.

 Data Scientist – Debra